burst-apps-team/burst-wiki/burst-reference-software.md

 `GRANT ALL PRIVILEGES ON burstwallet.* TO 'burstwallet'@'localhost';`

-Finally, now that the database is created and the `brs.properties` configured, you only have to run `burst.sh` in the burstcoin folder.
+Finally, now that the database is created and the `brs.properties` configured, you only have to run `burst.cmd` in the burstcoin folder.

 Linux Installation
 ------------------